elesiuta/backupy/README.md

   - `Attribute mode:` compare file attributes (size and last modified time)
   - `Attribute+ mode:` compare file attributes and calculate CRCs only for new and changed files for future verification
   - `CRC mode:` compare file attributes and CRC for every file, and checks previously stored CRCs to detect corruption
-- Test your settings first with the `--dry-run` flag
+- Test your options first with the `--dry-run` flag
+- See [Command Line Interface](#command-line-interface) and [Configuration File](#configuration-file) below for all available options
 - By default, you will always be notified of any changes, unexpected modifications, sync conflicts, or file corruption before being prompted to continue, cancel, or skip selected files
+  - it is recommended to use `--qconflicts` if using `--noprompt`, especially if also using `--noarchive`
+- By default, you will be prompted before any changes are made to your files and
+  - overwritten files will be moved to `<source|dest>/.backupy/Archives/yymmdd-HHMM/<original path>`
+  - deleted files will be moved to `<source|dest>/.backupy/Trash/yymmdd-HHMM/<original path>`
 - Symbolic links to folders are never followed and always copied verbatim
 - Symbolic links to files are followed by default, copying the referenced file, use `--nofollow` to copy symbolic links to files verbatim
 - To restore files, just copy them over from your destination to source (or swap source and destination in BackuPy)